-TLC works by the same principles as paper chromatography with one major change that makes the process more efficient (faster and more sensitive).
+Thin-layer chromatography (TLC) works on the same principles as paper chromatography with one major change that makes the process more efficient (faster and more sensitive).
 In TLC, the support for the stationary phase is a piece of glass or plastic, which is coated in the stationary phase, consisting of silica gel, aluminium oxide or cellulose.
-This coating is a thin layer spread on the surface of the plastic or glass; hence, the name 'thin-layer' chromatography.
+As this coating is a thin layer spread on the surface of the plastic or glass, the technique was named 'thin-layer' chromatography.